tatumamckinnis/DNA/README.md

   <img src="figures/link-cutsplice.png">
 </div>

 Each time the original strand, a single string, is cut/spliced a new node is created.
-The nodes pointing to the splicee can point to the same splicee as shown in the diagram for the second and fourth nodes.
+The new nodes for the `splicee` can all have `String info` referencing the same `String` object in memory, as shown in the diagram for the second and fourth nodes.
 These represent the first and second occurrences of `"gat"`, respectively.
-Note that this means `LinkStrand` only creates a new String once when splicing.
+Note that this means `LinkStrand` only needs to represent the `splicee` string once, however many times it is being spliced in / however many breaks there are.

 This diagram represents the final `LinkStrand` object after a cut-and-splice operation.
 That strand is created by the `default cutAndSplice` implementation that calls `toString`, `getInstance`, and `append` which in `LinkStrand` ultimately result in a sequence of nodes as shown here --- mostly because of how `append` works.